staples-sparx/StaplesLabs.github.io/jobs/software-engineers.md

 We're a small team, so you will have an opportunity for a high-impact role, targeting over 50 million users.
 But our best perk is our
-colleagues: a diverse and extremely talented team of seasoned engineers and data-scientists.
+colleagues: a diverse and extremely talented team of stunning engineers, data-scientists and eCommerce experts.

 We are located in San Mateo, walking distance from the Cal-Train station.
 Come visit or apply online at http://staples-sparx.com.